Skip to content

 • Return on investment

-This analysis helps organizations evaluate the effectiveness of their sales content and make any necessary improvements to enhance its performance.
-McKinsey states that companies that track marketing and sales performance are 1.5x more likely to achieve higher growth rates than their competitors.
+According to McKinsey, companies utilizing analytics to support marketing and sales performance are 1.5 times more likely to attain growth rates above the average compared to their counterparts.
 With content being your main currency in B2B sales, implementing the same principle is a no-brainer.

 Why Measuring Sales Content Performance is Crucial to Driving Revenue?